10 easy ways to save water

 10. Fish tanks

 When you clean your fish tank, you can make use of that water rather than pouring it down the drain.
-Use the ‘old’ nitrogen and phosphorous-rich water on your plants and watch your garden and your savings flourish.
+Use the water on your plants and watch your garden flourish.

-Many people think that Darwin has an endless supply of water, but this is a myth.
+Many people think that we have an endless supply of water, but this is a myth.
 We are currently using more water than can be captured and supplied in the long term.